educatorplugin/ibeducator/readme.txt

 == Changelog ==

 = 1.7 =
+* The version 1.7 introduces major improvements and changes to the plugin's code.
+Please read the http://educatorplugin.com/updating-to-educator-1-7/ carefully before you update this plugin.
 * Changed the order of the arguments of the "Edr_Quizzes::get_attempts_number" method.
 Now, this method should be used like this: get_attempts_number($lesson_id, $entry_id).
+* Refactored the quizzes management JS in order to make it easier to continue the development of this feature.
+Added the gulp task to build the quizzes management JS into one file.
+* Working on the ability to add quizzes to other post types (not only lessons).
+* Improved the quizzes code, added new filter hooks to make the quizzes feature easier to extend.
+* Refactored a lot of code.

 = 1.6 =
 * Added: set the maximum number of quiz attempts a student can take per quiz.